constantino-garcia/nonlinearTseries/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:
-* Updated http URL to avoid https redirect.

-Previous version of the submission added rmarkdown as dependency.
-It also addressed concerns by Prof Brian Ripley regarding rgl. rgl package was moved to Suggest and the package now uses it conditionally.
+* This submission fixes the following warning on gcc-12:
+"void operator delete(void*)’ called on pointer returned from a mismatched allocation function [-Wmismatched-new-delete]"

 ## Test environments
-* local Manjaro, R 4.0.5
+* local Manjaro, R 4.1.2
-* Ubuntu 16.04 (on travis-ci), R 3.4, R-oldrel, R-release and R-devel.
+* Ubuntu 16.04 (on travis-ci), R-oldrel, R-release and R-devel.
 * Win-builder checks: devel, release and oldrelease.
+* Docker image rocker/r-edge:gcc-12

 ## R CMD check results
 There was 1 NOTE (only in Ubuntu systems):